learnk8s/knote-js/01_writing_a_note_taking_app.md

 **But before you do that, you need to connect the containers.**

-The `knote` and `mongo` cointainers should communicate with each other, but they can do so only if they are on the same [Docker network](https://docs.docker.com/network/).
+The `knote` and `mongo` containers should communicate with each other, but they can do so only if they are on the same [Docker network](https://docs.docker.com/network/).

 So, create a new Docker network as follows: